 - Discuss your options with a qualified professional.
 If you’re struggling financially and need help, the Credit Counselling Singapore hotline offers free support and advice from qualified professionals.
 This can help you make decisions that fit with your current circumstances.

 - Don’t make multiple credit applications at once.
 Applying for more than one loan at a time (or over a short amount of time) is a red flag to lenders and can hinder the chances of loan approval now and in the future.
-If applying for loans, apply for one and wait for a response before taking further action.
+When applying for loans, apply for one and wait for a response before taking further action.

 - Budget your repayments.
 Get a realistic idea of how much your repayments will be with a personal loan calculator to ensure that you don’t apply for a loan you can’t afford.
 Lenders, when reviewing your application, will only approve your loan if you can afford the repayments.
-If you make a late payment or default on your loan, you could face lowering your credit score further.

 - Skim through the rates and fees.
 Many loans for poor credit can be costly, so being aware of the full cost will help you plan for your payments.